Function order_stat::kth

 pub fn kth<T: Ord>(array: &mut [T], k: usize) -> &mut T

-via the Floyd-Rivest Algorithm[1].
+array via the Floyd-Rivest Algorithm[1].

 The return value is the same as that returned by the following

-function (although the final order of array
+function (although the final order of array may differ):

 fn kth_sort<T: Ord>(array: &mut [T], k: usize) -> &mut T { array.sort(); &mut array[k] }

-is zero-indexed, so the minimum corresponds to k = 0
+That is, k is zero-indexed, so the minimum corresponds to k = 0 and the maximum k = array.len() - 1.
+Furthermore, array is

-th order statistic into array[k]
+mutated, placing the kth order statistic into array[k] and

 partitioning the remaining values so that smaller elements lie